 This is a classic longboard surfboard made using soft foam construction.
-With a volume of 86 litres, this board can take a heavy rider, and would be a comfortable choice for beginners.
-The foam board is covered in a soft water barrier skin, with an HDPE polyethene slick bottom skin.
-There are also three removable bolt through fins, and a traction pad included.
+With a volume of 86 litres, this board can take a heavy rider and is a comfortable choice for beginners.
+The foam board has a soft water barrier skin with an HDPE polyethene slick bottom skin.
+There are also three removable bolt-through fins and a traction pad included.

-This longboard is easy to handle, soft and lightweight.
-It performs really well for a learn-to-surf board, but any surfer will certainly have some fun riding this longboard.
+This longboard is easy to handle, soft, and lightweight.
+It performs well for a learn-to-surf board, but any surfer will have some fun riding this longboard.

-Made using quality materials and a tried and tested shape, anyone after a soft-top board will be very happy with this product.
+Made using quality materials and a tried and tested shape, anyone after a soft-top board will be pleased with this product.
 The water barrier skin is also textured, which adds to the grip.
 To finish it off, the board comes with a cool sunburst colour graphic.

 What Makes Longboarding Rad

 Longboarding takes a totally different approach to wave riding than surfing with a shortboard.
 This style of riding waves is all about lowering the tempo and cruising.
-That’s not to say that longboarding isn’t dynamic.
-Far from it actually.
-You can still carve and move around the wave (and even up and down your board) – but it’s just done with a wider and more relaxed approach.
+That’s not to say that longboarding isn’t dynamic; far from it actually.
+You can still carve and move around the wave (and even up and down your board) – but it’s just done with a wider approach.

 For many surfers, longboarding is their first introduction to the sport.
 This is because longboard surfboards are much more stable, and catching waves on them is easier.
 They are faster to paddle and easier to control.
 With a longboard, you get greater volume.
-This means that even the heaviest riders will have a sturdy platform to balance on.
+This means that even the heaviest riders have a sturdy platform to balance.

-Soft top longboards are particularly good for beginners as they are safer, more durable, and lightweight.
-These boards can be used in all kinds of sloppy conditions, and they provide the ideal platform for first-timers finding their feet.
+Soft top longboards are perfect for beginners as they are safer, more durable, and lightweight.
+Beginners can use these boards in all kinds of sloppy conditions, and they provide the ideal platform for first-timers finding their feet.

-If you want to start surfing, then soft-top longboards are possibly the best vessels for beginners.
-These boards are easy to ride, have loads of volume, and above all are super fun!
-There are many advantages to using a foam board.
-These include their durability, safety, ease of travel, and solid stability.
+If you want to start surfing, soft top long surfboards may be the best vessels for beginners.
+These boards are easy to ride, have loads of volume, and above all, are super fun!
+Their advantages include their durability, safety, ease of travel, and solid stability.

-Longboarding is the most classic style of surfing, and it is where most surfers start out.
-No matter how experienced you are, or where you surf, having a longboard surfboard in your quiver is always a good idea.
+Longboarding is the most classic surfing style, and it is where most surfers start.
+No matter how experienced you are or where you surf, having a longboard surfboard in your quiver is always a good idea.

 Are longboards good for beginner surfers?

-Longboards are easier to paddle and provide more stability when trying to stand up.
-Anyone learning how to surf will have a much easier time starting out on a longboard.
+Longboards are easier to paddle and provide more stability when standing up.
+Anyone learning how to surf will have a much easier time starting on a longboard.